-- Pupils are encouraged to have a good awareness of their allergy and symptoms and to let an adult know as soon as they suspect they are having an allergic reaction. - Competent pupils should be taught and encouraged to administer their own AAIs.
+- Pupils are encouraged to have a good awareness of their allergy and symptoms, and to let an adult member of staff know as soon as they suspect they are having an allergic reaction. - Competent pupils should be taught to recognise allergy symptoms and encouraged to administer their own AAIs in cases of anaphylaxis (age appropriate).
 All senior pupils are expected to take responsibility for carrying their actions plans, AAIs and any other required medication, on their person at all times.
 Younger pupils should carry their AAIs, action plans and any medication with them when not in their own classroom.
-When in their own classroom, the 'kit' must be kept in a known, accessible place. - Pupils with AAIs must be trained to administer their own AAIs (for fastest results).
-This is, of course, an age-appropriate expectation.
+When in their own classroom, the 'kit' must be kept in a known, accessible place.